 We offer one free re-sizing per ring, on band rings without stones, up to 1/2 size (larger or smaller), within 90 days of receiving the ring.
 You are only responsible for shipping both ways.
 Beyond that, rings can be re-sized for a fee, or you can take it to a jewelry repair shop to have it re-sized locally.
 Be sure to contact us first before sending a ring back to be re-sized.

-Ring sizing is very tricky since fingers can change a whole size depending on the temperature and time of day.
-It’s always best to get sized several times, by several different people, on different days before ordering a ring.
-That way you can come up with a sort of average.
+When getting sized, it's always best to get sized by professionals using metal ring sizers before ordering a ring.
+We recommend getting sized several times, by different people, on different days before ordering a ring.
+That way, you can come up with a sort of average.

-- Ideally you want to be sized with bands that are the same width and fit as the ring that you are getting.
+- Ideally, you want to be sized with bands that are the same width and fit as the ring that you are getting.

 A ring is sized by measuring where the bottom of the ring lines up, or where the ring touches the wider part of the mandrel.
 The ring in this photo is a hair smaller than a size 6.
 If this was a wide band, the top of the ring might line up around 5.5 or 5.25, but it is the bottom of the ring that the size is determined by.
 If it is a comfort fit band, then it is sized from the narrowest part of the inside of the band.